intel/neural-compressor/examples/tensorflow/nlp/bert_base_mrpc/README.md

 ```

 ## Run Command
-Make sure the data and model has been generated succesfully, located at ./data and ./model
+Make sure the data and model has been generated successfully, located at ./data and ./model
 And your output_model will located at ./output_model like the command below
   ```shell
     python run_classifier.py \